NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding3/README.rst

 Reliability Analysis
 ^^^^^^^^^^^^^^^^^^^^

 If the user is interested in the probability that certain response measure will be exceeded an alternative strategy is to perform a reliability analysis.
 To perform a reliability analysis the steps above would be repeated with the exception that the user would select a reliability analysis method instead of a Forward Propagation method.
-To obtain reliability results using the Global Reliability methose presented in Dakota choose the **Global Reliability** methods from the methods drop down menu.
+To obtain reliability results using the Global Reliability methods presented in Dakota choose the **Global Reliability** methods from the methods drop down menu.
 In the response levels enter a values of **0.5** and **0.8**, specifying that we are interested in the value of the CDF for a displacement of the roof of 0.5in and 0.8in, i.e. what is probability that displacement will be less than 0.8in.

 .. figure:: figures/9story-UQ-Reliability.png